 Fold each petal layer upward until you get to the last 2 layers.
 For the last two layers, bend them in the opposite direction.
 Repeat this process until you feel confident that your flower will hold its shape.

 Next, make your post.
 Cut a piece of card stock 1.5” X 3”

-Roll this cardstock into a tube and glue onto the under edge of the flower.
+Roll into a tube and glue to the under edge of the flower.
 It should sit over the EDGE of the flower stamen.
 Once you have glue on the stem, cover it with a scrap of crepe paper.

 Next, glue on the two leaves & your message tag.

 CREATE YOUR FLOWER SHAPE

 I do this with a Tattered Angels Glimmer Mist in Pearl.
 Go lightly; if you do too much the darker color on the other side of the paper will bleed thru.
 Shape the flower a few more times while the glimmer mist dries.
 The glimmer mist adds a subtle pearl luster & helps the paper hold its shape.

 For this part, I find that Mod Pod/mat works the best.
 You will also need a brush (no water) and a glitter tray.
 Go sparingly, the colors will bleed if you use too much.